 “But why did you stare at me, as you call it – in the Museum, I mean?”

 “I don’t know,” she said very earnestly.
 “I can’t think.
-It was as if I’d seen you before and been looking for you, and then suddenly there you were.
+It was as if I’d seen you before and been looking for you.
+Then suddenly, there you were.
 I believe I expected you to shake hands.
 It was as if we were old friends.
-It does sound most frightfully silly.
+It does sound most ludicrous.
 Do you think one ever has moments when one is quite mad?”

 “I do,” he said earnestly.
 “I do indeed; I’ve had moments when I’ve fancied the most extraordinary things.
 But they’ve not been true,” he added stoutly, “any more than it was true that we’d met before that day at the Museum.”

 “Are you sure we never met before – at a dance or anywhere?
 Oh, yes, I used to go to heaps of dances before father – when father was here.
 Are you sure that we never met before?”

 “Quite,” he said.
 “I should never have forgotten it if we had.”
 His tone was one she had never heard.

 And now he was quite certain that the hollow in the wood and the sleeping blue figure and the round arm and all the rest of it had been only a vision, queer and unaccountable, but still a vision.
 The certitude made a new heaven and a new earth for him.
 How could he ever have thought that she, she who was all that a man’s ideal lady should be, could ever have put an arm around the neck of a stranger and – but why go over the silly tale again?

 However, the silly tale sang itself to him day and night like a song of the joy of all the world.
 He had felt her lips, though it had been but in a vision, and all his visions now, sleeping and waking, were of a time when he should touch those lips again.